Pharmacy Studies (Integrated BS/PharmD)

 Required Courses for the Professional Degree

-The University Senate has adopted General Education Requirements in a variety of curricula areas, which must be satisfied as part of every degree program.
-These requirements are listed in the “General Education Requirements” section of the Course Catalog.
-The course requirements are those of the School of Pharmacy and satisfy the University requirements.1
+The University Senate has adopted the Common Curriculum for Leadership and Global Citizenship with requirements in a variety of curricula areas, which must be satisfied as part of every degree program.
+These requirements are listed in the “Common Curriculum Requirements” section of the Course Catalog.
+The course requirements are those of the School of Pharmacy and some may also satisfy the University Common Curriculum requirements.
+Required School of Pharmacy courses must be taken prior to entry to meet admissions criteria for the Pharm.D. program.

 School of Pharmacy Requirements